crashoverride777/swifty-ads/README.md

 ### Add SwiftyAds.plist

-Download the [template](Resources/SwiftyAdsPlistTemplate.zip) plist and add it to your projects main bundle.
-Than enter your required ad unit ids and set the isTaggedForUnderAgeOfConsent flag.
-All entries all optional.
+Download the [template](Resources/Templates/SwiftyAds.plist) plist and add it to your projects main bundle.
+Enter your required ad unit ids.

 - bannerAdUnitId (String)
 - interstitialAdUnitId (String)
 - rewardedAdUnitId (String)
 - rewardedInterstitialAdUnitId (String)
 - nativeAdUnitId (String)

+### Add SwiftyAdsConsent.plist (Optional)

+By default SwiftyAds does not carry out any consent validation (COPPA or GDPR).
+To enable consent using the User Messaging Platform (UMP) SDK, download the [template](Resources/Templates/SwiftyAdsConsent.plist) plist and add it to your projects main bundle.
+Than enter your required values.

 - isTaggedForChildDirectedTreatment (Boolean) ([COPPA](https://developers.google.com/admob/ios/targeting#child-directed_setting))
 - isTaggedForUnderAgeOfConsent (Boolean) ([GDPR](https://developers.google.com/admob/ios/targeting#users_under_the_age_of_consent))
-- isUMPDisabled (Boolean)

-NOTE: Adding the `isUMPDisabled` entry and setting it to true means SwiftyAds will not carry out any consent requests using the User Messaging Platform (UMP) SDK.
-In that case you will have to manually support GDPR (EEA) and ATT (Apple) alerts if required.

 ### Link AppTrackingTransparency framework